rl1987/trickster.dev/tricksterblog/content/post/using-scrapy-pipelines-to-export-scraped-data.md

 ```

 First, we wrapped the item we have received into `ItemAdapter` object that provides unified API for all kinds
-of items we can come across.
+of items that we can come across.
 For such a trivial example this may not be necessary, but it might prove to be useful
-in larger, more complex Scrapy project and is generally recommended thing to do.
+in larger, more complex Scrapy project and is a generally recommended thing to do.
 Next, we are calling `append()` on
 openpyxl worksheet object with a list of strings to be appended, ordered in such a way that they line up with
 order of fieldnames.
 This ensures that values of each field are lining up with the header row in the final document.
 Note that we cannot write tags directly due to it being a list of strings.
 To address this issue, we convert it to